Frequently asked questions

 Are you qualified?

 Yes.
 In order to be accredited by the National Counselling Society I had to evidence my training and work clinical hours on placement.
 I trained with the University of Nottingham, home to the Institute of Mental Health and the Trauma Resilience Centre.
 As part of my training, I undertook personal therapy, group therapy, personal development groups in addition to recording sessions for assessment and writing papers.
 My training was incredibly robust and diverse!
-If you'd like to see the types of topic I studied then please view the university’s curriculum found here.

 What model of therapy do you use?